cs1302uga/cs1302-tutorials/algo-analysis.md

 1. **Iterative Example**

-   Here is an algorithm that solves the problem of recursively printing all characters of a string:
+   Here is an algorithm that solves the problem of iteratively printing all characters of a string:

    ```java